Art as Furniture, Furniture as Art

 For years sculptor Lee JaeHyo lived with his wife, fellow sculptor Cha Jong Rae in solitude and relative poverty, in Yanpyeong, Korea.
-‘We started off in a cow shed’, she said, in the video ‘Return to Nature‘ in which Jaehyo shows us around his factory workshop on the original site.
+“We started off in a cow shed,” she says in the video ‘Return to Nature‘ in which Jaehyo shows us around his factory workshop on the original site.

-‘The globe is the simplest form that demonstrates the wood’s original energy”, explains Lee.
+“The globe is the simplest form that demonstrates the wood’s original energy”, explains Lee.
 “No corners no angles.
 I like to make the most out of the material’s inherent feeling.”
-For functionality, he halves the globe and makes a coffee table.

 Function follows form in strikingly beautiful and tactile pieces that recycle and recreate, and cry out to be touched, hugged or lounged upon.
 The creative process is hard, tough – using fire, brute force and manpower.
 The end result is almost ethereal in its perfection.
 “Every tree has unique growth rings and colors,” says Lee.

 Lee JaeHyo’s other trademark sculptures are his pieces made from stainless steel nails and bolts, hammered and bent into wood.
 To determine the placement of the nails he scatters stones on the surface, then marks where they land to form a template for hammering.
 “This is more natural and accidental than deliberate human placement”.
 The whole is then torched until it is blackened, and the nails are highly polished to form a contrast.

 “I have a lot of work to do.
 More changes are expected,” the sculptor says of his artworks made from found objects – wood, metal and suspended stones.